 Entering transfer students are required to have a least a 2.0 cumulative GPA.
 After enrollment at UCA the GPA accumulated in residence at the University shall be the cumulative grade point average.

 Residency Requirements: Eligibility to receive a degree requires the completion of the equivalent of nine months of full-time work taken in residence at the University, during which time at least thirty semester hours of residence credit must be earned.
 Anyone transferring to the University will be required to earn at least fifteen hours credit in the major and nine hours credit in the minor in residence prior to graduation.
-Of the last thirty semester hours offered for graduation, at least twenty four must be completed in residence at the University.
+Of the last thirty two semester hours offered for graduation, at least twenty four must be completed in residence at the University.
 This provision does not reduce the minimum residence requirement stated above.
 This regulation is binding even though the student has sufficient hours of credit otherwise to meet requirements of the major and minor.